AllenDowney/ThinkDataStructures/day01/README.md

 ### `MyArrayList`

-Joe would like to start a farm that only contains cows.
+Sidd would like to start a farm that only contains cows.
 He wants your help in creating an `ArrayList` to store these cows in.

 You will be provided a `Cow` class that your `MyArrayList` will *exclusively* store.
 Each `Cow` has the following properties:
 ```java